-No doubt Mom was right.
-Vegetables are a crucial part of a healthy diet.
+No doubt, Mom was right.
+Vegetables serve a crucial part of a healthy diet.
 They are low in calories, high in fiber, and densely packed with essential vitamins and minerals.

 Okay, I have to confess.
-The only vegetables that I eat without protest are the ones layered atop a juicy half-pound cheeseburger, sprinkled on a double-stuffed sausage pizza, or drowning in a casserole of creamy mushroom soup and crispy dried onions.
+The only vegetables that I eat without protest are layered atop a juicy half-pound cheeseburger, sprinkled on a double-stuffed sausage pizza, or drowning in creamy mushroom soup and crispy dried onions.

 With the best of intentions, my wife frequently buys broccoli, cauliflower and brussels sprouts, but they often wind up in the garbage after rotting unused in the refrigerator.
-Truth be told, she dislikes vegetables even more than I do.
-Still plagued by childhood memories of gagging on lima beans or spitting spinach into a napkin before sneaking it into the garbage, she continues to be “vegetably challenged.”
-One of her funniest childhood memories was when her father refused to set a good example by eating the vegetables her mother served for dinner.
-Evidently, he could no longer abide canned green beans smothered in plain low-fat yogurt.
+Unfortunately, she dislikes vegetables even more than I do.
+Still plagued by childhood memories of gagging on lima beans or spitting spinach into a napkin before sneaking it into the garbage, she continues to be vegetably challenged.
+She recalls fond childhood memories when her father refused to set a good example by eating the vegetables her mother served for dinner.
+Indeed, he could not abide canned green beans smothered in plain low-fat yogurt.
 Yuck!
 Who could blame him?

-Bowing to health-conscious peer pressure, my wife is always looking for new and creative ways to prepare vegetables that are palatable to both us — not an easy feat given her childhood issues and my snackoisseur preferences.
+Bowing to health-conscious peer pressure, my wife always looks for new and creative ways to prepare vegetables that are palatable to both us.
+This proves to be no easy feat, given her childhood issues and my snackoisseur preferences.

-However, I gotta admit that she created a great veggie recipe that we both actually like.
-Granted it’s not as enticing as a Chinese take-out feast, but it makes us feel less guilty at meal time.
-Here is her easy, low-cal recipe for a chilled summer salad, containing no mayonnaise which can spoil in summer heat.
+However, I gotta admit that she created a great veggie recipe that we both genuinely like.
+Granted it’s not as enticing as a Chinese take-out feast, but it makes us feel less guilty at mealtime.
+Here is her simple, low-cal recipe for a chilled summer salad, containing no mayonnaise which can spoil in the summer heat.

 One 1-pound bag of fresh, riced cauliflower.